rohankumara/MIT_Resturent-System/README.md

 # This is a Resturent System

-- you acan buy items
+- you can buy items
 - choice items
 - pay them
 - get a bil & balance